Alcide-Zhao/alcide.zhao.github.io/_posts/2019-10-15-post-mysql.md

 ## Comments

 The comments may depend on which SQL drive you use.
-- single Line Comments with `--`
+Single Line Comments with `--`
-- Block comments start with `/*` and end with `*/`.
+Block comments start with `/*` and end with `*/`.

 ## SQL Dates

-- DATE - format YYYY-MM-DD
+DATE - format YYYY-MM-DD
-- DATETIME - format: YYYY-MM-DD HH:MI:SS
+DATETIME - format: YYYY-MM-DD HH:MI:SS
-- TIMESTAMP - format: YYYY-MM-DD HH:MI:SS
+TIMESTAMP - format: YYYY-MM-DD HH:MI:SS
-- YEAR - format YYYY or YY
+YEAR - format YYYY or YY
-- NOW() - format: YYYY-MM-DD HH:MI:SS
+NOW() - format: YYYY-MM-DD HH:MI:SS